-The site currently contains 245m of bandicoot foraging habitat (35% of the site) in the lawn, garden areas and along the cliff at the rear of the site.
+The site currently contains 112 m2 of bandicoot foraging habitat (approximately 15% of the site) in the lawn and garden areas at the front and rear of the site.
 No resting or nesting bandicoots were observed on the property during the site survey.
-During the survey, bandicoot diggings were found in the gardens at the front and rear of the property.
+Bandicoots currently have limited access to a large amount of the sites potential foraging habitat.